Clara van Dam

 General

-Clara obtained her doctorate from Leiden University in 2020 on her dissertation titled Guidance Documents of the European Commission in the Dutch legal order (see more on her research below).
-In 2018, Clara was appointed lecturer and after obtaining her doctorate Clara worked as an Assistant Professor at the department of Constitutional and Administrative Law of Leiden University.
-As PhD-fellow, lecturer and Assistant Professor Clara has acquired broad experience in teaching, coordinating and organising master and bachelor courses in (European) administrative law.
+Clara received her doctorate from Leiden University in 2020 on her dissertation titled Guidance Documents of the European Commission in the Dutch legal order (see more on her research below).
+In 2018, she was appointed lecturer and after obtaining her doctorate Clara served as an assistant professor at the department of Constitutional and Administrative Law of Leiden University.

 Academic background

-Clara has a bachelor and master degree in Law as well as in Political Sciences.
-She graduated cum laude from the master degree in Constitutional and Administrative Law from Leiden University.
-She has a master degree (mention très bien) in European Political and Administrative Studies from the College of Europe in (Bruges, Belgium).
-During her studies, Clara studied at l’Institut d'études politiques (Sciences Po) where she completed courses in political science and European Union law.
+Clara holds bachelor and master degrees in law and in political sciences.
+She received the master’s degree in Constitutional and Administrative Law cum laude from Leiden University.
+She earned a master’s degree in European Political and Administrative Studies with mention très bien from the College of Europe in (Bruges, Belgium).
+During her studies, Clara studied at l’Institut d'études politiques (Sciences Po, Paris) where she completed courses in political sciences and in European Union law.

 Publications

-Clara has published in Dutch and European law journals.
-She published, amongst others, in the Review of European Administrative Law (REALaw), the Dutch Journal for European Law (Nter), the Dutch Journal for Administrative Law (NTB), Netherlands Administrative Law Library (NALL) and the Common Market Law Review (for which she wrote a book review).
-Clara also authored and co-authored book chapters to edited books and publications.
-Clara’s latest publication discusses the role of the Aarhus Treaty in shaping the right to access to justice of environmental organisations under national procedural administrative law.
+Clara has published in Dutch and European law journals, including the Review of European Administrative Law (REALaw), the Dutch Journal for European Law (Nter), the Dutch Journal for Administrative Law (NTB), Jurisprudentie Bestuursrecht Plus (JBPlus), Netherlands Administrative Law Library (NALL) and the Common Market Law Review (for which she wrote a book review).
+Clara also authored and co-authored chapters in edited books and publications.
+Clara’s latest publication (currently under review) discusses the role of the Aarhus Treaty in shaping the right of access to justice of environmental organisations under national procedural administrative law.
 A full list of publications can be found under ‘publications’ at this website.

 Doctoral research

-The results of the empirical research show that the effects of guidance documents can both enhance and jeopardise the legitimacy and effectiveness of EU and national governance process.
-In order to counteract the negative effects these documents risk to have, whilst optimising their legitimacy-enhancing effects, governance through guidance would have to be regulated to a larger extent.
-Yet, when redesigning ‘governance through guidance’ account must be taken of the benefits that informality may have.
-The book eventually outlines different pathways that could be taken to regulate the issuing and use of guidance whilst leaving sufficient room for informality.
+Her research demonstrates that the effects of guidance documents can both enhance and jeopardise the legitimacy and effectiveness of EU and national governance process.
+To mitigate the negative effects these documents risk to have, whilst optimising their legitimacy-enhancing effects, her thesis argues that ‘governance through guidance’ would have to be regulated to a larger extent.
+Yet, when redesigning ‘governance through guidance’, account must be taken of the benefits that informality may have.
+The book proposes various pathways to regulate the issuing and use of guidance while preserving sufficient room for informality.

-During her doctoral research, in 2015-2016, Clara worked as a Blue Book trainee at the Directorate General for Agriculture and Rural Development of the European Commission.
-During this traineeship she developed a ‘guidelines for guidance’, which outlines general rules and principles to be taken into account by Commission officials when drafting, issuing and using guidance documents that seek to assist Member States in the implementation of EU law.
+During her doctoral research, Clara worked as a Blue Book trainee at the European Commission’s Directorate General for Agriculture and Rural Development.
+She developed a ‘guide for guidance’ – a document outlining principles for Commission officials drafting, issuing and using guidance documents that assist Member States in the implementation of EU law.

 As a PhD-fellow Clara attended the Academy of European Law Summer School at the European University Institute (Florence).
-She also completed the Summer School in Methods and Techniques; Process Tracing Methodology; European Consortium of Political Research (Ljubljana) as well as several courses in conducting qualitative interviews.
+She also completed the Summer School in Methods and Techniques of Process Tracing Methodology at the European Consortium of Political Research (Ljubljana).

 Teaching

-For several years Clara coordinated and lectured in the master course on the Europeanisation of Administrative Law.
-She lectured in and coordinated bachelor courses on (general) Administrative law and supervised the writing of both master and bachelor theses.
-Clara regularly gave courses on legal methodology (mainly on how to use qualitative empirical research methods in law).
+As PhD-fellow, lecturer and assistant professor Clara gained extensive experience in teaching, coordinating and organising master and bachelor courses in (European) administrative law.
+For several years, Clara coordinated and lectured in the master course on the Europeanisation of Administrative Law (Leiden University).
+She also lectured in and coordinated bachelor courses on (general) Administrative law and supervised the writing of both master and bachelor theses.
+Clara regularly taught courses on legal methodology, focusing on qualitative empirical research methods in law.

 Other roles and positions

-For almost ten years, Clara (2014-2023) was a member of the board of the Dutch Association for European Law (NVER).
-In that capacity, Clara has was a board member of the Dutch Association for Young European Lawyers (STER).
-Clara has also been actively involved (for one year as a member of the board) in the organisation of the 20th edition of the Congress of the Fédération Internationale pour le Droit Européen (FIDE) that took place in The Hague in May 2021.
-Clara was a co-organiser and of the initiators of the Young FIDE Seminar that took place on the first day of the FIDE Congress.
+From 2014 to 2023, Clara was a member of the board of the Dutch Association for European Law (NVER), including a period as a board member of the Dutch Association for Young European Lawyers (STER).
+Clara actively participated in organising the 20th edition of the Congress of the Fédération Internationale pour le Droit Européen (FIDE) that took place in The Hague in May 2021.
+Clara also co-organised the Young FIDE Seminar that took place on the first day of the FIDE Congress.

 Guest